STATUS: RELEASED

 - Recommended tools for implementation and validation include:

-Step 5 – Maintain and Govern Bindings
+Step 5 – Maintain and govern mappings

 - Migrate if needed.
 When key ontology terms change, adjust your annotated data or mappings using tools such as ROBOT or simple scripts.